NotShrirang/pydbops/README.md

 9. <code>tableNames()</code> - Function for retrieving tables in a database.
 10. <code>updateEntry()</code> - Function for updating values in database.

+For printing data in database you can use default print() method by passing Database object in it.

 Programming Language : Python 3
 <br>
 License : MIT License